Frequently Asked Questions

 Q3: When should I register for tournaments?

-Answer: You can register for tournaments any time up to 7 days before the event.
-Registration for each tournament closes at 6 pm a week before the tournament.
+Answer: You can register for tournaments any time up to 5 days before the event.
+Registration for each tournament closes at midnight five days before the tournament.

 Q4: I registered for a tournament but it said I was put on the wait list.
 What does that mean?